srameshr/ionic-starter-oauth/README.md

 What is the advantage?
 For starters your users need not enter their user-id and password to login considering they have the corresponding apps installed and logged in.

-<h2>If you want to see a working demo of this, then install the ionic-outh.apk that is present in the demos folder</h2>
+If you want to see a working demo of this, then install the ionic-outh.apk that is present in the demos folder

-<h3>After cloning this repo: </h3>
+<h6>After cloning this repo: </h6>
-<h3>Add platform IOS or Android</h3>
+<ul><li>Add platform IOS or Android</li>
-<h3>If you are using both google and facebook login, you will notice a jar file mismatch error when building.
+<li>If you are using both google and facebook login, you will notice a jar file mismatch error when building.
-To overcome this delete the jar file in ``` platforms/android/libs``` directory.</h3>
+To overcome this delete the jar file in the directory:</li>``` platforms/android/libs```

 <h3>Facebook setup.</h3>